m-cespa/DDM-Public/README.md

 All scripts in the `build` folder require an up to date installation of Python - if you do not have Python installed on your machine, see [here](https://www.python.org/downloads/).

+(NOTE: setting up the virtual environment should *not* be necessary - if you run into package related issues it may be a solution)
 To install the required packages, it is recommended to use a virtual environment (see [here](https://docs.python.org/3/library/venv.html)).
 This avoids any conflicts with package versions already existing on your machine's global environment.
-Setting up the virtual environment *should* be necessary - if you run into package related issues it may be a solution.

 To install the required packages, `cd` into the `build` directory and run `python install_requirements.py` in your command terminal.